 By the age of 22, he even created his own brand -aptly named Kudoke- that specializes in making skeletonized timepieces, while also experimenting with other techniques like bas relief, too, executed by hand.
 Predictably, this approach makes his watches not only unique, but also expensive, even when offered in plain steel, so there are not so many of them in the circulation.

 As you can see in the pictures, his new KudOktopus features a giant cephalopod, which is expertly cut on the main plate of the historic Unitas 6498 hand-wound movement.

 With parts depicting the sea creature’s skin plated in rose gold and those disgusting suckers on his hands rhodium-plated for an even more “three-dimensional” effect, the Kraken looks frighteningly alive.
-Extra depth is achieved thanks for some parts of the chassis finished as foaming sea waves and blacked-out for an even more contrasting look.
-Even the visible gear wheels, too, were perlaged and treated with a dark gray finish.
+The extra depth is achieved thanks for some parts of the chassis finished as foaming sea waves and blacked-out for an even more contrasting look.
+Even the visible gear wheels, too, were circular-grained and treated with a dark gray finish.

 The whole setup is encased in a standard body 42 mm in diameter that will be available in stainless steel, yellow gold, and white gold and is clearly seen through the pair of sapphire crystals on the front and back.

 Price has not been disclosed so far, but you’d better prepare yourself to be impressed.

 Movement: Hand-wound, caliber Unitas 6498, 17 jewels, 36.60 mm in diameter, 4.50 mm in height, 18,000 vph, Swiss Made

 Movement decoration: Extensively skeletonized, rhodium-plated